 - Confirm that the complainant is aware of and has exhausted all local avenues by with the team, league association or district. - Assist the complainant with contacting the local team, league or association if required. - Direct the complaint to the BC Hockey Harassment Ombudsperson.
-If the complaint is not resolved informally or by the local level.

-- ii.
-A concerned member contacts the Harassment Ombudsperson who discusses the issue with the concerned member and provides the following options: - If the Harassment Ombudsperson feels that a resolution is likely, an attempt at resolving the complaint will be made or; - File a formal complaint for harassment to the Harassment Ombudsperson. - h) Upon review of the formal complaint, the Harassment Ombudsperson may determine that it is likely that the behaviour constitutes harassment or abuse.
+If the complaint is not resolved informally or by the local level. - ii.
+A concerned member contacts the Harassment Ombudsperson who discusses the issue with the concerned member and provides the following option: - If the Harassment Ombudsperson feels that a resolution is likely, an attempt at resolving the complaint will be made. - m) Upon review of the formal complaint, the Harassment Ombudsperson may determine that it is likely that the behaviour constitutes harassment or abuse.
 If so, the Harassment Ombudsperson advises the concerned person to process their complaint by an appropriate authority such as internal local level processes, before a court, or the local Police/RCMP if applicable.